How much should I expect to pay for Olumiant®?

 PURPOSE AND SAFETY SUMMARY WITH WARNINGS

 - Serious infections, including tuberculosis (TB), shingles, and others caused by bacteria, fungi, or viruses.
 Some people have died from these infections.
-Olumiant can make you more likely to get infections or make them worse.
+Olumiant can make you more likely to get infections or make any infections that you have worse.
 Your doctor should test for TB before starting Olumiant and watch for TB symptoms during treatment.
 You should not start Olumiant if you have any kind of infection unless your doctor tells you it is okay.
 While taking Olumiant, tell your doctor right away if you have symptoms of an infection, such as:

 - fever, sweating, or chills